alexgarces/react-typeform-embed/README.md

 `typeform.open()` | Open the popup window
 `typeform.close()` | Close the popup window

+## React Native version

+If you're looking for React Native version of the same thing, you can find it over [here](https://github.com/ubdi/react-native-typeform-embed).

 ### License

 Code released under the [MIT license](LICENSE.txt).